chrismainey/Mainard/content/talk/BirminghamRApr20/index.md

 ---
 abstract: This talk will discuss my PhD work in text mining patient safety incident reports in the NHS.
-I'll discuss how I got started using the `tidytext` package, and how it led on to topic modelling and where I will take it in the future.
+I'll discuss how I got started using the `tidytext` package, and how it led on to topic modelling, and how it was used to predict harm levels.
 all_day: false
 authors: [~]
 date: "2020-04-09T17:30:00"